GoogleCloudPlatform/datashare-toolkit/INSTALLING.md

 gcloud domains list-user-verified
 ```

-**If you want the terraform script to automatically set up DNS within the specified DNS zone do the following**
+**If you want the terraform script to automatically set up DNS within the specified DNS zone grant the service account access to manage the domain**

 Grant the installation service account access to manage the domains.
 1. Open [Webmaster Central](https://www.google.com/webmasters/verification).